 It is critically important that you download a copy of the CLINICAL PRACTICUM LOG from the MAIN MENU and take this with you to your place of clinical training.
 Give it to the main person who you will spend time with in clinical training - if there is more than one healthcare professional training you at the same Center, then please get each individual practitioner to sign their own form.
 These forms must be signed and dated, with the number of hours spent in total, with the breakdown related to the activities that you were supervised for.
 These forms should be scanned and sent to us so that they can become part of your transcript.

-We are following the guidelines of the World Naturopathic Federation for the training of Naturopaths, who work closely with the World Health Organisation.
-These two organisations are trying to standardise and upgrade the education and clinical training of Naturopaths worldwide and we are attempting to stay abreast of these changes so that you can qualify as a Naturopathic practitioner of repute, having been educated and clinically trained to a very standard.
+We are following the guidelines of the World Council and Register of Naturopaths, Osteopaths and Homeopaths for the training of Naturopaths.
+This organisation is trying to standardise and upgrade the education and clinical training of Naturopaths worldwide and we are attempting to stay abreast of these changes so that you can qualify as a Naturopathic practitioner of repute, having been educated and clinically trained to a very high standard.

 NATUROPATHIC ASSOCIATIONS WORLDWIDE